 To help you prepare for the role in each negotiation, you are required to submit a negotiation planning document at the beginning of class.
-You or your team (if you are negotiating in a team) should turn in a copy of your planning document to Blackboard, and bring another as a reference during your negotiation.
-I will randomly grade two of your planning documents to assign your negotiation plan grade, with the average mark constituting your score.
-For the remaining assignments, I will use a ☑ / ☑system: You will receive no deductions from your negotiation plan grade if you turn in all required planning documents.
+You or your team (if you are negotiating in a team) should turn in a copy of your planning document to class.
+At the end of the semester, I will randomly grade one of your planning documents to assign your negotiation plan grade.
+For the remaining assignments, I will use a ☑ / ☒system: You will receive no deductions from your negotiation plan grade if you turn in all required planning documents.
 For every planning document missed, two marks will be deducted from your Negotiation Plan grade.
-Documents must be submitted online by 10:00 am on Friday.
+Documents must be submitted in class by 1:05 pm on Friday.
 Late plans will not be accepted.
-A word template of planning document.
+A word template of planning documents is posted on the course page.
+You or your team (if you are negotiating in a team) should bring 2 copies of your planning document to class so that you can turn one copy in at the beginning of class and use the other as a reference during your negotiation.

 You are not graded on the outcomes of your negotiations, but rather on the quality of your preparation prior to the negotiation and your participation in post-negotiation discussions.
-The negotiation plan is used to assess the quality of your participation.
+The negotiation plan is used to assess the quality of your preparation.
+You should read your role carefully.
+Try to take on the perspective of your character and plan a coherent set of tactics.